designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 Any payment that Collins pushes to Zonal will appear as whichever payment type we set up the integration with.
 We don't currently have a way to push different payment types.

+**3. If we set up the integration to push all bookings, will my in progress enquiries get pushed to tills?**

+There is not currently a status check in place, so Collins would push all bookings regardless of booking status.